Amba Sauce (Spicy Mango Sauce)

 Substitutions & Variations

 - If you don't want to use sugar, you can skip it or use some honey or cane sugar to add that extra sweetness to the sauce.
+I love using my habanero honey or jalapeno infused honey in recipes where I want an extra kick of heat.

 - If you don't have the whole spices that the recipe calls for, feel free to use their ground versions instead.

 - Can't find dried red chilies?
 You can make do with regular red chilies too.
+Sometimes, I end up using some chilies from my preserved chilies in oil.

 How to Make Amba Sauce